jmcook1186/RemoteIceSurfaceAnalyser/README.md

 Create your `PROCESS_DIR`, e.g. `/scratch/RISA/`.
 The `PROCESS_DIR` is the folder where temporary files, images and eventually the output data are stored.
 The pickled classifier and mask should also be saved to the `PROCESS_DIR` in advance of running the classifier script.

 The simplest way to set these environment variables is to use a shell script.
 An example, `setup_classifier.sh`, has been provided with this repository.
 Make a copy that you can modify to suit your environment.
-The copy should not be committed back to this repository.

 With a shell script created to set these environment variables, execute `source setup_classifier.sh` in the terminal in which you plan to run the classifier.
 The variables will be available for the duration of the session.